-NOTE 1 DESCRIPTION OF BUSINESS/OPERATIONS:
+NOTE 1 - DESCRIPTION OF BUSINESS/OPERATIONS:

 Chembio Diagnostics, Inc. ("the Company") was formerly known as Trading Solutions.com, Inc. (see "Merger and Other Related Transactions" below).
 The historical information presented for 2002 and 2003 is based on the wholly owned subsidiary of the Company, Chembio Diagnostic Systems, Inc. prior to the merger, as discussed below.
 The equity sections of the balance sheets for 2002 and 2003 as well as the earnings per share presented in the statement of operations for 2002 and 2003 have been restated to reflect the shares outstanding as if the merger had taken place as of the first date of 2002, the earliest period presented.
+Prior filings of the SB-2 contain the audited balances sheet for both years.